 What does a typical LMS have?

-• Single sign-on (SSO): Allows users to sign into an application using LMS credentials.
+• Single sign-on (SSO): Allows users to sign into an application using their LMS credentials.

-• API integration: Allows applications to integrate with an LMS via an API).
+• API integration: Allows applications to integrate with an LMS via an application programming interface (API).

 • Learning Tools Interoperability® (LTI®) integration: Allows applications to integrate with an LMS via the LTI standard.